KanishqGandharv219/unsupervised-sr-sandbox/Readme.md

 > "The goal is not just prettier images, but scientifically accurate recovery of lensing features (arcs, Einstein rings) to enable better mass modeling and substructure detection."

-This repository serves as a technical foundation for the **DEEPLENSE3: Physics Guided Machine Learning on Real Lensing Images** project, specifically prototyping the core physics-informed neural components required for high-fidelity lensing analysis.
+This repository serves as a technical foundation for **DEEPLENSE9: Unsupervised Super-Resolution and Analysis of Real Lensing Images** and **DEEPLENSE5: Physics Guided Machine Learning on Real Lensing Images**, specifically prototyping the core physics-informed neural components required for high-fidelity lensing analysis.
 Short summaries of the project's recommended papers are collected in `notes/paper_summaries.md`.